 In this regard, it must be emphasized that the essence of trademark registration is to give protection to the owners of trademarks.
-The function of a trademark is to point out distinctly the origin or ownership of the goods to which it is affixed; to secure to him, who has been instrumental in bringing into the market a superior article of merchandise, the fruit of his industry and skill; to assure the public that they are procuring the genuine article; to prevent fraud and imposition; and to protect the manufacturer against substitution and sale of an inferior and different article as his product.
+The function of a trademark is to point out distinctly the origin or ownership of the goods to which it is affixed; to secure to him, who has been instrumental in bringing into the market a superior article of merchandise, the fruit of his industry and skill; to assure the public that they are procuring the genuine article; to prevent fraud and imposition; and to protect the manufacturer against substitution and sale of an inferior an different article as his product.
 Thus, Sec.
-123.1 (d) of the IP Code provides that a mark cannot be registered if its is identical with a registered mark belonging to a different proprietor or a mark with an earlier filing or priority date, in respect of the same goods or services or closely related goods or services or if it nearly resembles such a mark as to be likely to deceive or cause confusion.
+123.1 (d) of the IP Code provides that a mark cannot be registered if it is identical with a registered mark belonging to a different proprietor or a mark with an earlier filing or priority date, in respect of the same goods or services or closely related goods or services or if it nearly resembles such a mark as to be likely to deceive or cause confusion.

-Records show that at the time the Respondent-Applicant filed his trademark application on 16 June 2011, the Opposer already has existing trademark registrations in the Philippines for "BEE" under Reg.
+Records show that at the time Respondent-Applicant filed his trademark application on 04 November 2011, the Opposer already has existing trademark registrations in the Philippines for "BEE" under Reg.
 No. 054525 issued on 26 February 1993 and "BEE TUCK CASE" under Reg.
-No.
+No. 8795 issued on 02 April 1993.
+These trademark registrations cover "playing cards" under Class 16.